Hy-Vee Arena

-The Hy-Vee Arena, previously known as Kemper Arena, is an indoor arena located in Kansas City, Missouri.
+Hy-Vee Arena, previously known as Kemper Arena, is an indoor arena located in Kansas City, Missouri.
 Prior to conversion to a youth sports and community gymnasium facility, Kemper Arena was previously a 19,500-seat professional sports arena.
 It has hosted NCAA Final Four basketball games, professional basketball and hockey teams, professional wrestling events, the 1976 Republican National Convention, concerts, and is the ongoing host of the American Royal livestock show.

-It was originally named for R. Crosby Kemper Sr., a member of the powerful Kemper financial clan and who donated $3.2 million from his estate for the arena.
+It was originally named for Rufus Crosby Kemper Sr., a member of the powerful Kemper financial clan and who donated $3.2 million from his estate for the arena.
 In 2016, it was listed on the National Register of Historic Places in recognition of its revolutionary design by Helmut Jahn.

 History

 Construction

 Kemper Arena was built in 18 months in 1973–74 on the site of the former Kansas City Stockyards just west of downtown in the West Bottoms to replace the 8,000-seat Municipal Auditorium to play host to the city's professional basketball and hockey teams.

 The arena was the first major project of German architect Helmut Jahn, who was to go on to become an important architect of his era.

 The building was revolutionary in its simplicity and the fact it did not have interior columns obstructing views.
 Its roof is suspended by exterior steel trusses.
 The nearly windowless structure contrasts to Jahn's later signature style of providing wide-open, glass-enclosed spaces.
 Kemper's exterior skeleton style was to be used extensively throughout Jahn's other projects.

 The building cost $22 million and was previously owned by the city of Kansas City, Missouri.
 Financing came from seven sources: